Ballast Water Management Regulations

 Whilst ballast water is vital for the safe and efficient operation of modern ships, because of the potentially harmful marine species present, discharging untreated ballast water can lead to significant ecological and economic issues associated with spreading these outside of their native home.
 In response to this threat, the International Maritime Organisation (IMO) adopted the Ballast Water Management Convention.

 Not sure on your deadline?
-Click here for the DNV GL compliance timeline.
+Take a look at the DNV GL compliance timeline below.

 Whatever a vessels’ D2 compliance date, compliance is inevitable and ship owners need to consider their ballast water management system implementation plans now to prevent penalties.
 Castle Pumps have already helped many vessels with the specification and supply of

 ballast pumps for both the transfer and discharge of the seawater during a ballast water system upgrade.
 We welcome you to send our technical sales engineers your ballast pump enquiries at firstname.lastname@example.org or +44(0)1773 533 283.